BarbourLab/lussac/README.md

 You can use the version 1 with `git checkout v1`

 Lussac is an **automated** and **configurable** analysis pipeline for post-processing and/or merging multiple spike-sorting analyses.
 The goal is to improve the **yield** and **quality** of data from multielectrode extracellular recordings by comparing the outputs of different spike-sorting algorithms and/or multiple runs with different parameters.
-For more information, check out our [preprint](https://www.biorxiv.org/content/10.1101/2022.02.08.479192v1) (new version to come soon!).
+For more information, check out our [preprint](https://www.biorxiv.org/content/10.1101/2022.02.08.479192v2).

 ## Installation